Gabriel of Melitene

-Gabriel of Melitene (died 1102/3) was an Armenian general and the ruler of Melitene (modern Malatya).

-Biography
+Gabriel of Melitene (died 1102/3) was an Armenian general who ruled the city of Melitene (modern Malatya).
+Gabriel started his career as an officer of the Byzantine general Philaretos Brachamios, who installed him in Melitene.
+After the general's death, Gabriel broke away from the Byzantine Empire.
+He sought to ally himself with the leaders of the crusades and had his daughter, Morphia, marry Baldwin II of Edessa.
+He was killed after Melitene was conquered by the Seljuk Turks.

+Early career

 Most of Gabriel's life is known from Matthew of Edessa, an Armenian monk, as well as Michael the Syrian, Syriac patriarch of Antioch, as well as a few Frankish sources.
 William of Tyre described Gabriel as Greek by religion, Armenian by race, language and custom.
 Along with Thoros of Edessa and possibly Thoros of Marash, Gabriel was a former officer of Philaretos Brachamios.
 Philaretos had installed Gabriel as the ruler of Melitene and Gabriel seems to have converted to Greek Orthodoxy, possibly for political reasons.

 Following the death of Philaretos in 1086 Melitene became completely independent of Byzantine control.
 According to Michael the Syrian, Gabriel was a villainous figure who had come into power in by murdering the bishop of Melitene who wanted to surrender the town to the Seljuk Turks.
 Gabriel wanted to keep the city for himself and thus he killed the bishop personally after his guard refused to do so.